 While originally designed for physical goods, Facebook Marketplace has become a space where digital sellers thrive, but mostly in terms of product promotion.
 Many digital product sellers list their products with clear instructions for delivery, such as sending the files via email after purchase, due to Facebook’s policies that explicitly prohibit the direct delivery of digital files on Marketplace.

 Most sellers work around this by using third-party platforms like Etsy or Gumroad to handle transactions and delivery.
 Another seamless third-party platform option is Mainstack, which allows you to create a branded storefront, manage payments, and deliver digital products instantly, without having to wrestle with Facebook’s restrictions.
-This way, you maintain efficiency while still using Facebook as the main traffic driver.
+This way, you maintain efficiency while using Facebook as the main traffic driver.

 Facebook Groups